binaryfire/filament-vite-dev-fix/README.md

 ## Contributing

-If you find additional styling issues when running Vite's dev server, please feel free to submit a PR with the fixes.
+If you find any additional styling issues when running Vite's dev server, please feel free to submit a PR with the fixes.